HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/data_validation/README.md

     // readCSVFile('./csv_files/2021-06.csv', `./json_files/2021-06.json`)
     // readCSVFile('./csv_files/2021-07.csv', `./json_files/2021-07.json`)
 ```
+- There are 2 files in csv_files & validated_files folders are examples of the original and validated files.
+Because the real ones are too large to push.

 4. Import to the database.
 - Using mongoDB compass to import the validated JSON files (just click and click).